 - Electric Hook-up Campsite: $36.00

 - Electric Hook-up Campsite: $30.00

 Nature and Wildlife

-Rifle Falls is an unusual ecosystem with deciduous riparian forest, wetlands and hanging gardens.
-You will likely see turkey vultures, mule deer, great blue herons, eagles, fish and more at Rifle Falls State Park.
-Rainbow, brown and cutthroat trout (native to the area) are found in East Rifle Creek
+Rifle Falls is an unusual ecosystem with deciduous riparian forests, wetlands, and hanging gardens.
+You will likely see turkey vultures, mule deer, great blue herons, eagles, fish, and more at Rifle Falls State Park.
+Rainbow, brown, and cutthroat trout (native to the area) are found in East Rifle Creek

 On summer weekends ranger-led nature programs are offered by Colorado State Parks and Wildlife.
 A park ranger generally sets up a table with educational activities on the trail between the parking lot and the falls.
 In addition, educational interpretive programs are held at the Mountain Mist Amphitheater at Rifle Falls from May through September

 Winter at Rifle Falls